What time does my son/daughter need to be in school?

 Does the school provide a locker for my son/daughter?

 The school has enough lockers for all students.
 If a student is allocated a locker, then a deposit of £5 for the key issued will be charged.
 The payment for this is made via ParentPay.
 The student is responsible for the safekeeping of the key and the condition of the locker.
 Loss of the key will result in the forfeit of the deposit.
 Deposits will be collected and returned by the head of year concerned.
-Damage to lockers will result in a charge made for repair/replacement.
+Damage to lockers will result in a charge being made for repair and/or replacement.

 Can my son/daughter bring valuables to school?

 For reasons of security, valuables and large sums of money must not be brought into school.
 Monies brought in to pay for school trips etc. must be paid directly to the appropriate member of staff and not carried around the building during the school day.
-If for any exceptional circumstances they do have expensive items or large sums of money in school, it should be handed to their head of year or the Attendance Office (Hillgrove site) or reception (Borrington site) for safekeeping until the end of the school day.
+If for any exceptional circumstances they do have expensive items or large sums of money in school, it should be handed to reception for safekeeping until the end of the school day.
 All personal items should be clearly marked with the owner’s name and tutor group.
 No items of value should be left in bags or pockets in cloakrooms or changing rooms during PE lessons.
 The school is not responsible, or insured for, student loss, theft etc.

 It is our policy to allow students to have a mobile phone with them in school should they choose to do so under the conditions outlined in the ‘Mobile phone, MP3 player and Games Console policy’.
 The school cannot accept any responsibility for theft, loss, damage or health effects (potential or actual) relating to mobile devices, nor for theft, loss or damage to any other valuable item, or for the theft or loss of money.
 It is the responsibility of parents/carers and students to ensure mobile phones and other valuables are insured.
 During PE lessons, or other times when the phone needs to be kept secure, students should keep their phones in the lockers that they have been provided with.